open-ce/open-ce/doc/README.open_ce_test.md

   --cuda_versions CUDA_VERSIONS
                         CUDA version to build for , such as "10.2" or "11.0".
                         (default: 10.2)
-  --container_build        Perform a build within a container.
-NOTE: When
+  --container_build, --docker_build
-                        the --container_build flag is used, all arguments with paths should be relative to the directory containing root level open-ce directory.
+                        Perform a build within a container.
+NOTE: When the --container_build flag is used, all arguments with paths should be relative to the directory containing root level open-ce directory.
 Only files within the